 During his career Broussard has worked in the Washington state community and technical college system for more than twenty years and has served in a variety of roles, from faculty counselor to dean of student success and retention to interim vice president of student affairs.
 He is passionate about the mission of community and technical colleges, and his greatest professional pleasure is seeing students transform their lives through education.
 He values student centeredness and is committed to working collaboratively with internal and external partners to serve students well.

 Broussard is a Nationally Certified Counselor and has earned a Bachelor of Arts in English/Psychology Education from the University of Louisiana at Lafayette and a Master of Arts in Counseling from Fairfield University.
-He also serves as a member of the President's Executive Team and College Cabinet.
+He also serves as a member of the Direct Reports and College Cabinet.

-Tawny Dotson joined Clover Park Technical College in September 2012, and serves as the Chief of Staff.
-In this role, she implements and executes the CPTC's strategic goals regarding academic, program and operational initiatives.
-Dotson also oversees college-wide communication and marketing strategies and legislative affairs.
-She manages the college's relationships with potential students, community members, government representatives and legislators, and the media.
+Tawny Dotson joined Clover Park Technical College in September 2012, and serves in an interim appointment as the Vice President for Strategic Development.
+In this role, she implements and executes CPTC's strategic growth initiatives and strategic plan.
+Dotson also oversees college-wide communication and marketing strategies, legislative affairs, the Foundation, Human Resources, Grant Development, Institutional Effectiveness and Accreditation.

 Dotson holds a Bachelor of Arts in Communication from Washington State University, a Master of Arts in Strategic Communication from the University of Missouri and her Accreditation in Public Relations from the Public Relations Society of America.
-Dotson also serves as a member of the President's Executive Team and College Cabinet.
+She is a current student in Oregon State University’s Community College Leadership doctoral program.
+Dotson also serves as a member of the Direct Reports and President's Cabinet.